lue-bird/elm-state-interface/README.md

 Since events like a click on the minus button can only happen if we're in the `Counter` state, we have everything we need to update the state.

+If you want to learn a bit more about app url parsing and building, visit [lydell/elm-app-url](https://dark.elm.dmy.fr/packages/lydell/elm-app-url/latest/)

-What's the deal with [`movementListen`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface/latest/Web-Navigation#movementListen) vs [`urlRequest`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface/latest/Web-Navigation#urlRequest)?
+And what's the deal with [`movementListen`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface/latest/Web-Navigation#movementListen) vs [`urlRequest`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface/latest/Web-Navigation#urlRequest)?
 Don't both just give you the latest url?

 > **an `Interface` that requests ≠ `Interface` that listens**